White Paper

 Tagging fraud.
 Falsely claiming to use products or occupy spaces to redirect Supportive or Ambient points.
 As IoT and sensor networks mature, automated verification will reduce this vector.
 In the early system, manual tagging is susceptible to fraud, but participants retain the right to allocate their points as they see fit.

-11. Conclusion
+12. Conclusion

+Large transitions in how the world works happen slowly, then all at once.
+For centuries, horses were humanity's best means of transportation.
+The automobile didn't replace them overnight.
+It took decades of iteration, infrastructure, and cultural shift before the advantages became undeniable.
+And then there was no going back, not because anyone mandated it, but because a better way to move from point A to point B had arrived.
 Our economic system is at a similar inflection point.
-For most of recorded history, societies have relied on centralized currencies, systems that always, eventually, lost their value.
-Bitcoin proved that decentralized value transfer is possible.
-The Alignment Economy is the next step: a system built from the start for daily human transactions, one that measures what actually matters.
+For most of recorded history, societies have relied on centralized currencies, systems that always, eventually, failed.
+Bitcoin proved that decentralized value transfer is possible, the way the first automobiles proved that horseless travel was possible.
+The Alignment Economy is the next step: a system built from the start for daily human transactions, one that measures what people actually contribute.
 Once the advantages become undeniable, there will be no return.
 The structural case for change is clear, the tools to build it now exist, and global circumstances require it.